melodicstream/FVNBot/README.md

 properly before running the script.

 Running `docker volume inspect fvnbot-database` shows the location of the Docker volume which contains the database.
+That location is what needs to be included in the `fvnbot_backup.sh` script.